mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

   You can use the [`box-borderradius-values` codemod](https://github.com/mui-org/material-ui/tree/HEAD/packages/material-ui-codemod#box-borderradius-values) for automatic migration.

 - The Box system props have an optional alternative API in v5, using the `sx` prop.
-You can [read this section](/system/basics/#api-tradeoff) for the why behind this new API.
+You can [read this section](/system/basics/#api-tradeoff) for the "why" behind this new API.

   ```diff
   -<Box border="1px dashed grey" p={[2, 3, 4]} m={2}>